Victor Crowley (film): Plot

 At the plane wreckage, Dillon and Rose find that everyone, aside from Jay, Zach and the pilots have managed to survive the crash, but that Casey is trapped under the seats and has water slowly rising around her due to the plane being partially submerged in the swamp.
 Meanwhile, Rose's phone autoplays a video of Reverend Zombie reciting the voodoo curse, resurrecting Crowley, who kills Alex.
 Chloe flees and nearly makes it to the plane wreckage, but is severely wounded by Crowley, who leaves her out in the open as bait.

 With the survivors having witnessed the attack, Kathleen begins to suffer from a panic attack and flees the plane.
 Austin attempts to stop her, but he and Kathleen are both killed by Crowley, who then finishes Chloe off and attacks the plane, making it sink further and causing Casey to drown.

 As Dillon locks himself in the pilot's cabin, hoping to radio for help, Andrew, Sabrina and Rose all flee in separate directions while Crowley attempts to saw his way into the wreckage.
 Crowley kills Sabrina and then corners Rose, Dillon and Andrew, who have gotten the plane engine working.
 Crowley gets stuck in the engine, but before he can free himself, Dillon sacrifices himself by tackling Crowley into the engine, ultimately shredding them both.

-The next day, Marybeth Dunston watches a news report about the plane crash, which reports on the discovery of several dead bodies seemingly unrelated to the plane crash.
+The next day, Marybeth Dunston, the survivor of all his three massacre sprees watches a news report about the plane crash, which reports on the discovery of several dead bodies seemingly unrelated to the plane crash.
 Realizing Crowley has returned, she brandishes a shotgun, saying; "I've been waiting for you, motherfucker!"